mapcrafter/mapcrafter/README.md

 the renderer has to process.
 If you want a high detail, use texture size 16, but texture size 12 looks still good and is faster to render.

+--north-dir=direction

+With this setting, you can rotate the world by n*90 degrees.
+Possible values are: top-left, top-right, bottom-right, bottom-left.
+Top left means that north is on the top left side on the map (same thing for other directions).

 --render-unknown-blocks

 With this setting the renderer renders unknown blocks as red blocks (for debugging